armchairtheorist/simple_pipeline/README.md

 end
 ```

-If your object does not have a ```process``` method, you can still use it as a pipe, but you will need to explicitly state the method to invoke when adding the pipe to the pipeline.
+If your object does not have a ```process``` method, you can still use it as a pipe, but you will need to explicitly state the method name using the ```:process_method``` option when adding the pipe to the pipeline.
 Likewise, the specified method must accept a single payload argument.

 ```ruby
 class AlternatePipe